atharva49/Amazon-Web-Scrapping/README.md

 # Web-Scrapping

-Scrapped www.Amazon.com for products and there price.
-The script is written to get daily price for a intresed product, such that when the price of the product drops below the mentioned amount, the script will initiate a mail to the user about the price drop.
+Scrapped www.Amazon.com for products and their price.
+The script is written to get the daily price for an interested product, such that when the cost of the product drops below the mentioned amount, the script will initiate a mail to the user about the price drop.

-Libraries used are BeautifulSoup, requests, smtplib (for email), date, datetime
+Libraries used are BeautifulSoup, requests, smtplib (for email), date, datetime.

 Highlighted data is extracted by the script and aded to the file below SS.